vacp2p/rfc/content/docs/rfcs/36/README.md

 ### `JsonResponse` type

 All the API functions return a `JsonResponse` unless specified otherwise.
-`JsonResponse` is a `char *` whose format depends on whether the function was executed successfully or not.
+The returned `JsonResponse` is a `char *` whose format depends on whether the function was executed successfully or not.
+And it is important to notice that this returned `JsonReponse` is returned from the latest argument, instead of from the actual function's returned value.

 On failure: